Alberta Mortgage Payment Calculator

 Getting a mortgage is a big decision with major financial implications, so it's critical to understand what you're signing yourself up for.
 A mortgage calculator gives you valuable insight into what your regular payments and amortization schedule will be in different scenarios (e.g. different mortgage amounts, different rates, etc).
 Of course, mortgage regulations changes from province to province, so it's crucial that the mortgage calculator you use is specific to where you live.

-Ratehub’s Alberta mortgage calculator takes all of your taxes, regulations, and fees into account when calculating your monthly payments and mortgage amounts.
-Some of these taxes and rules are federally regulated and are therefore consistent across Canada, but many are specific to different provinces and territories.
+Our Alberta mortgage calculator takes all of your taxes, regulations and fees into account when calculating your monthly payments and mortgage amounts.
+Some of these taxes and rules are federally regulated and are therefore consistent across Canada, but many are specific to Alberta.

-Most mortgage regulations in Canada are set by the federal government and are the same in all provinces and territories.
-These regulations control the minimum down payment, the maximum amortization period, and mortgage default insurance (CMHC) rules.
+Most mortgage regulations in Canada are set by the federal government, so they are the same in Alberta as in other provinces and territories.
+These regulations control the rules around minimum down payments, maximum amortization periods as well as mortgage default insurance (also called CMHC insurance).
 The Alberta mortgage calculator takes the following federal regulations into account:

-- Maximum amortization periods of 25 years for down payments under 20% or 35 years for greater down payments.
+- Maximum amortization periods: 25 years for mortgages with down payments under 20%, or 35 years for mortgages with larger down payments.

-- Purchase of mortgage default insurance, also called CMHC insurance, for down payments from 5 to 20 percent See RateHub’s CMHC insurance page for more information.
+- Purchase of mortgage default insurance: Also called CMHC insurance, this must be purchased on all mortgages with down payments of less than 20%.
+See Ratehub.ca’s CMHC insurance page for more information.